oculus-prime/Supply_chain-DAPP/README.md

 npm install
 npm start
 ```
-The Dapp wille be rendered on https://localhost:3000/.
+The Dapp will be rendered on https://localhost:3000/.
 You'll need to have Metamask installed and listening to 'localhost 8545'
 with chainID '31337'.